Michigan general contractor license and insurance requirements

 Step 2: Submit your license application

-After you’ve completed the education requirement, you may fill out and submit your Residential Builder or Maintenance and Alteration Contractor license application.
+After you’ve completed the education requirement, you can submit your Residential Builder or Maintenance and Alteration Contractor license application.

 You must include a nonrefundable $195 license fee and a copy of your pre-licensure certificate.

-Upon approval of your application, you’ll be contacted by the PSI testing company to schedule your licensing examination.
-You must take the exam at one of the five PSI testing centers located throughout the state.
+When your application is approved, the PSI testing company will contact you to schedule your licensing examination.
+You must take the exam at one of the five PSI testing centers located in the state.

-At the time of scheduling, you must pay the exam fee, which is $117 for Residential Builders or $70 for Maintenance and Alteration Contractors.
+When scheduling your exam, you must pay the exam fee, which is $117 for Residential Builders or $114 for Maintenance and Alteration Contractors.

 • Business management, estimating and job costing